Arizona Drug DUI Lawyers

 Real Google reviews from clients we have defended across Phoenix and Maricopa County.
 Every review is from a criminal defense client, never padded with non-legal work.

-Clients reach us searching in many ways, for the best drug DUI lawyer in Arizona, for lawyers who handle marijuana DUI charges, or for Phoenix drug DUI defense and a Scottsdale marijuana DUI attorney.
-However you found us, Tamou Law Group defends drug, marijuana, and prescription DUI cases across Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, Peoria, and all of Maricopa County, with representation statewide.
-Call 623-321-4699 for a free, confidential consultation, 24/7.
+Clients reach us searching for the best drug DUI lawyer in Arizona, lawyers who handle marijuana DUI charges, or Phoenix drug DUI defense and a Scottsdale marijuana DUI attorney.
+Our Phoenix criminal defense lawyers and Scottsdale criminal defense attorneys defend drug DUI and other DUI cases across Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, Peoria, and all of Maricopa County, from offices in both cities.
+This page is part of our Arizona dui charges practice.
+Call 623-321-4699 or contact our team for a free, confidential consultation, 24/7.

 Arizona Drug DUI FAQs

-Common questions about drug, marijuana, and prescription DUI charges, penalties, and defenses in Arizona.
+Quick answers to the questions we hear most about drug DUI charges, penalties, and defenses in Arizona.

 What is a drug DUI in Arizona?